namoklom/neurocut-u2net/README.md

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/7ee9a65f-2408-42f0-a477-c76657ec2f2d" />

 The **Background Gallery** menu in **NeuroCut** provides users with access to a curated collection of beautiful, high-resolution sample background images.
-These backgrounds are professionally categorized and visually diverse — including nature, abstract, minimal, illustrated, landscape, and more — giving users a fast and easy way to enhance the appearance of their cropped subjects.
+These backgrounds are professionally categorized and visually diverse, including nature, abstract, minimal, illustrated, landscape, and more, giving users a fast and easy way to enhance the appearance of their cropped subjects.

 Each background is displayed in an interactive card layout.
 When a user clicks the **"Use Background"** button on a selected image, they are automatically redirected to the **Customize** menu, where the selected background is preloaded and applied to the previously uploaded foreground (cropped image).

 This feature is especially helpful for users who want to quickly try different aesthetic combinations without having to upload a background manually.
-For example, a user who cropped an orangutan image earlier can effortlessly preview it on a vibrant sakura background, a scenic lake view, or even a stylized pixel art landscape — all with just one click.
+For example, a user who cropped an orangutan image earlier can effortlessly preview it on a vibrant sakura background, a scenic lake view, or even a stylized pixel art landscape, all with just one click.
 The Background Gallery streamlines the workflow, saves editing time, and inspires creativity through instant visual experimentation.

 ### FAQ Menu